LuminosoInsight/code-sample-unhashtag/README.md

 ## What to send us

 Send us a `.zip` or `.tar.gz` file of all the code you used to accomplish the task to `hiring@luminoso.com`.
 Include the evaluation results in a text file.

-Code should run in Python 2.7 or 3.3.
-Using external Python packages is fine, as long as they're publicly available.
-If you use external packages, include a list of those packages (a Pip `requirements.txt` file or a Setuptools `setup.py` file will do nicely).
+You can write your code in Python 2 or 3, and use any external Python packages you want, as long as they're publicly available.

-We hope to be able to run the code you send us, on different data than the included training and test data.
+We're not going to use your code for any purpose except to see if you solved the task well.
+Submitting your code sample will impress us, not further our current projects.
+We do want to be able to run it, especially so we can see how it performs on different data from the included training and test data.
+To that end, please include a list of any external packages you depend on (a Pip `requirements.txt` file or a Setuptools `setup.py` file will do nicely), and include instructions on how to set up your code if it's non-trivial.